patriciagomezbello/AzOpenaiBackend/README.md

 ---

 Add an ACCESS_TOKEN to your project to enable automatic infrastructure update.
+!IMPORTANT!
+If you have or are planning more than one instance per subscription (using only one runner), the ACCESS_TOKEN needs to be on group level and the instances need to be in the same group in Gitlab.
 This is not required, but strongly recommended as it fully autmates the deployment (otherwise you have to copy paste the artifact to the Environment Variables)

 - **Step 1**: go to settings in your gitlab project, then go on Access Tokens